spion/spion.github.com/src/documents/promise-nuggets/05-safety-of-then-exceptions.html.md

 #### Callbacks

-With callbacks we will need to wrap JSON.parse in a `try catch` block.
+With callbacks we will need to wrap JSON.parse in a `try catch` block because it throws errors:

 ```js
 function readConfig(file, callback) {